More New Mexico residents warned they may need to flee fire

 The region’s largest population center — Las Vegas, New Mexico, home to 13,000 people — was declared largely safe from being burned after firefighters mostly stopped the fire on that front.
 But thousands of people living in smaller, outlying communities were still under evacuation orders.

 The northern and southern flanks of the wildfire have proven trickier to contain as wind gusts over the weekend topped 50 mph (80 kph).
-Officials Monday morning had not yet determined if it would be safe enough to launch aircraft to help with the firefighting effort.
+On Monday, the wind was too strong to launch aircraft to help with the firefighting effort.

 The aircraft are used to drop water directly on flames or lay retardant ahead of the blaze’s expected direction so that bulldozers and ground crews can dig firebreaks in places where there are no roads that function as firebreaks.